 Dance and drama is often used to retell and interpret passages from the Bible and other stories.
 It is also a powerful way of conveying feelings, attitudes, information and symbols.
 The dance and drama must be well planned and an integral part of the worship theme.
 Preparation will vary depending on the situation.
-Church services usually have dance and drama and particularly at Christmas time.
+Church services usually have an element of drama and/or performance, particularly at Christmas time.